eyalperry88/tahiniSPH/README.md

 The colors represents the velocity magnitude.
 Using 1500~ tahini particles, approximately 3 minutes to run on my laptop using multicore (OpenMPI)

-## From fluid to tahini and back again
+## It's time to solidify our particle system

 Now it's time to make things more interesting, I decided to create the following model - each tahini particle hold a property which symbolizes the amount of H2O in its vicinity.
 Now we are going to make every two tahini particles interact using Van der Waals force, which we define by the Lennard Jones potential: